gamesbook/protograf/docs/source/card_decks.rst

 -  A ``Card()`` command is used to specify the design for a card, or range of cards, typically using elements that have already been defined.
    The patterns or designs can be set to appear on single or multiple cards.
--  A ``Deck()`` command is used to specify type, size and number of cards that will be used to create "frames" for all of the cards in the deck and then lay them out on one or more pages.
+-  A ``Deck()`` command is used to specify type, size and number of cards, as well as any spacing between them, that will be used to create "frames" for all of the cards in the deck and then lay them out on one or more pages.

 ..
 NOTE::